Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 music with the bot.
 Bot owners, server admins and mods bypass these restrictions when they are in use.

-``[p]audioset dj`` will turn on the DJ role restriction system, ``[p]audioset role`` will let you choose or reassign the DJ role, and if you wish to make non-privledged users vote to skip songs, voteskip can be enabled with ``[p]audioset vote``.
+``[p]audioset dj`` will turn on the DJ role restriction system, ``[p]audioset role`` will let you choose or reassign the DJ role, and if you wish to make non-privileged users vote to skip songs, voteskip can be enabled with ``[p]audioset vote``.

 If a non-privileged user is listening to music alone in the channel, they can use commands without restrictions,